JackJackzeng/My-data-analyst-portfolio/README.md

 ## My-data-analyst-portfolio
 I am a keen data analyst with experience of working on a number of different projects.
-As part of my work with these project I was able to collect, organize and explore the data in order to find and provide business insight; for example, in project**HollywoodsMostProfitableStories** I was able to show cleaning the data using **RStudio** and **Power BI** to visualize the data.
+As part of my work with these projects I was able to collect, organize and explore the data in order to find and provide business insight; for example, in project**HollywoodsMostProfitableStories** I was able to collect,clean the data using **RStudio** and **Power BI** to visualize the data.

-I am practised in **Python, R, SQL,my SQL,Tableau, AZure,Power Bi**
+I am skillfully use **Python, R, SQL,my SQL,Tableau, AZure,Power Bi**

 <img src="pythonlogo.png" alt="drawing" width="20%"/><img src="R.png" alt="drawing" width="20%"/><img src="tableau.png" alt="drawing" width="20%"/><img src="power bi.jpg" alt="drawing" width="10%"/><img src="sqllogo.png" alt="drawing" width="10%"/>